EmuDeck/emudeck.github.io/docs/emulators/steamos/duckstation.md

 * Saves: `Emulation/saves/duckstation/saves`
 * Save States: `Emulation/saves/duckstation/states`

-!!! note
+!!! info

     `~/.var` is an invisible folder by default.
 In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders.

-!!! note
+!!! tip

     Refer to: [https://en.wikipedia.org/wiki/PlayStation_models#Comparison_of_models](https://en.wikipedia.org/wiki/PlayStation_models#Comparison_of_models), for a full list of PSX bios.
-System Models and PSX BIOS have matching names
+System Models and PSX BIOS have matching names.

 #### Works With
 * Steam ROM Manager